'rapture' is used to describe the great gathering of God's people at the

 known as Jesus.
 Jesus said it coincides with His return to take possession of

-or snatching away of believers (including all who have died in Christ and went
+or snatching away of believers is mentioned in

 Matt.
 24:29-31, John 14:1-3, I Cor.
 15:51-55, I Thes.
 4:13-18, 2 Thes.
 2:1-8, Dan.
 12:1-7